Tiyin

-Tiyin (Cyrillic "тийин") is a unit of currency of Uzbekistan, equal to 1/100 of a sum.
+Tiyin is a unit of currency of Uzbekistan, equal to 1/100 of a soʻm.
 The tiyin was also the name of a subunit of the Kazakhstani tenge until 1995.

-The Uzbek tiyin is the world's lowest value coin that was still legal tender until March 1st 2020, although in practice it was rarely found in circulation.
+The Uzbek tiyin is the world's lowest value coin that was still legal tender until 1 March 2020, although in practice it was rarely found in circulation.
 As of 2024, it takes 1,000 of them to equal just one penny in the United States.